Performance

 Speaker: Alan Seiden, alan@seidengroup.com

 PHP is moving fast these days.
-PHP 7.4 is out of support by the community, while PHP 8.1 and 8.2 include features that help developers reduce bugs and enjoy writing high quality code.
-In this fast-paced session, Alan will share his favorite new features in PHP 8.1 and 8.2, and how to prepare for them.
-Alan will also show tips on upgrading from older releases and will go over recent security enhancements.
+PHP 8.0 and below are completely out of security support by the PHP community.
+We are up to PHP 8.4 with features that help developers reduce bugs and enjoy writing high quality code with a secured release.
+In this fast-paced session, Alan will share his favorite new features for IBM i and how to prepare for them.
+Alan will also show tips on upgrading from older releases, the risks of not upgrading, and will go over recent security enhancements.

 Learning Objectives:

-- Features and benefits of PHP 8.1 and 8.2 for security, performance, and ease of programming
+3. Features and benefits of PHP 8.4 for security, performance, and ease of programming

 Open Source Performance Tools for PHP, Python and Node.js